LibrariesHacked/librarieshacked.github.io/_posts/2019-04-07-open-data-for-managers.md

 Explaining open data can be difficult.
 Not the *meaning* of open data, a short sentence can serve:

-> data made available to the public without any restrictions
+> data made available to the public without restriction

 But the *why* is tricky.
 Why invest time and money in it?
 What's in it for us?
 What's in it for me?

-There is little hesitation in using open data.
+There is little hesitation in using open data from external sources.
 Library services wouldn't refuse book covers for catalogue sites, national population/demographic data to analyse library usage, bibliographic data to aid in cataloging.
 When these are free it's great, and we take advantage of that.
-Yet the idea that library data could serve external needs isn't often considered.
+Yet the idea that library data could serve external needs is rarely considered.
 Even when it is, it still doesn't answer *why* it should be done.
 Services are naturally selfish: happy to use, but not share.

 Yet libraries are not historically selfish about data and information.
-Few would ask why they should be providing books and information to the public for free.
-We're aware of the value of the public having access to data and information, this is why we exist.
+Few would question whether they should be providing books and information to the public.
+We're well aware of the value of the public having access to data and information, this is why we exist.

-That's a decent reason for an information professional to explore open data, but still wouldn't cut it for a manager.
+That's a good reason for an information professional to pursue open data, but wouldn't cut it for a manager.
 Library services have fixed and costed core functions, like book lending, and computer use.
 For a manager there'll be little interest in adding to what libraries do, just on the grounds that they *should*.

 Speaking to people enthusiastic about open data, many have a moment when it really *clicked*.
-That could be attending an event (like the popular [Open Data Camp](http://odcamp.org.uk/) unconference).
+That could be attending an inspirational event (like [Open Data Camp](http://odcamp.org.uk/) unconference).
 It could be seeing open data being put to great public use.
-Or, just frustration at a lack of data in a certain area.
+Or, just frustration from a lack of data in a certain area.
 It seems like open data has not clicked in UK public libraries, though there is growing awareness of issues from being left behind.

 The Libraries Taskforce held data workshops at their Ambition events in 2016.
 Frustrations included staff not having time to work on data, and not having skills to analyse data.
 All this while knowing there was more in the data that could be used to inform the service.
 When people ask 'why?' to open data, a suitable response is to ask if data is currently used to it's potential.
 If not, can others have a go?